 - Panaca Fire District Burn Permit, pdf document - may be filled out on the computer and printed, or just print it and complete the blank form

-- Pioche Fire District; Fire Chief Larry Stever, Assistant Fire Chief John Stever
+- Pioche Fire District; Fire Chief John Stever, Assistant Fire Chief Aaron Boyce

 - Caliente Fire District; Caliente City Hall, Fire Chief George Rowe, Assistant Fire Chief Ty Myzer